-There are certain health conditions that are straightforward: arthritis, a stress fracture, a dislocation.
+Certain health conditions are straightforward: arthritis, stress fractures, and dislocations.
 While they are still painful, patients can get some sort of comfort in being able to pinpoint what ails them and get started with treatment.

 However, when a person suffers from fibromyalgia, it may take longer to receive an actual diagnosis.